FIDATA/jenkins-pipeline-shared-library/README.md

 Shared utils for Jenkins Pipelines for FIDATA projects.

 Pipelines:
-*   `defaultJVMPipeline` — default pipeline to build JVM projects with Gradle
+*   `defaultJvmPipeline` — default pipeline to build JVM projects with Gradle

 Steps: